archtechx/jobpipeline/README.md

 })->shouldBeQueued(true)
 ```

-If you want to push the job to a different queue, you can pass a string as a second parameter:
+If you wish to push the job to a different queue, you can pass a string as the second parameter:

 ```php
 <?php